 - Audit Documentation and Audit Evidence covering SA 220 and 230.

-Start your answer with the proper analysis of question then write the provision regarding that and end your answer with the proper conclusion.
+Start your answer with the proper analysis of the question then write the provision regarding that and end your answer with the proper conclusion.

 Study Plan for Enterprise Information System and Strategic Management

 This subject is equally divided into two sections one is Information Technology (IT) and the other one is Strategic Management (SM).
-SM is considered as scoring and easy while the IT is difficult to learn and retain.
+SM is considered as scoring and easy while IT is difficult to learn and retain.

-Topics covered in IT are as follows –
+Topics covered in IT & SM

 - Automated Business Process.